Affine Hecke algebras for classical p-adic groups: Introduction

 Moreover both methods can be pushed further, to classify all irreducible smooth $G^+$-representations.
-Indeed, in Theorem \ref{thm:C} that comes at the same time as the discrete series (in the underlying proofs from \cite{AMS2} the discreteness of representations is actually analysed last).
+Indeed, in Theorem~\ref{thm:C} that comes at the same time as the discrete series (in the underlying proofs from \cite{AMS2} the discreteness of representations is actually analysed last).
 Irreducible tempered $G^+$-representations are classified with endoscopy and Jordan blocks in \cite{MoTa,MoRe}.
-The step from tempered representations to all irreducible smooth representations via the Langlands classification is well-known and standard, and with that extension the papers \cite{MoTa,MoRe} also classify $\Irr (G^+)$.
+The step from tempered representations to all irreducible smooth representations via the Langlands classification is well-known for $G$ and we show how this technique can be made to work for $G^+$.
+With that extension the papers \cite{MoTa,MoRe} also classify $\Irr (G^+)$.